Magnetic field spreading from stellar and galactic dynamos into the exterior: Conclusions

-In the work of \cite{BDMSST93}, maps of synchrotron emission were presented, but the displayed results do not allow us to determine whether the radial fall-off is characterized by a power law. \cite{JB21} did not compute synchrotron emission, but they presented their results for $\meanB_\phi$ by compensating them by $r^2$.
+In the work of \cite{BDMSST93}, maps of synchrotron emission were presented, but the displayed results do not show a clear determination of whether the radial falloff is characterized by a power law. \cite{JB21} did not compute synchrotron emission, but they presented their results for $\meanB_\phi$ compensated by $r^2$.
 This shows that, although their field configuration was dipolar, the presence of a wind alone can also lead to a slow radial decay of $\meanB_\phi$.

-In the present cases, an important clue in understanding the origin of the $r^{-2}$ decay of $\meanB_\phi$ comes from the correspondence between the pair $(\meanB_\phi,\meanA_\phi)$ for a quadrupolar configuration and the pair $(\meanA_\phi,\meanB_\phi)$ for a dipolar configuration.
-In both cases, the residual decays are of the form
+In the present cases, an important clue to understanding the origin of the $r^{-2}$ decay of $\meanB_\phi$ comes from the correspondence between the $(\meanB_\phi,\meanA_\phi)$ pair for a quadrupolar configuration and the $(\meanA_\phi,\meanB_\phi)$ pair for a dipolar configuration.
+In both cases, the residual components decay as

 and their evolution is simply the result of diffusion.
-Unlike the action of $\alpha$ and $\Omega$ effects in the dynamo interior, diffusion does not couple $\meanA_\phi$ and $\meanB_\phi$.
-This is why the aforementioned correspondence is possible.
+Unlike the action of $\alpha$- and $\Omega$-effects in the dynamo interior, diffusion does not couple $\meanA_\phi$ and $\meanB_\phi$, which make this correspondence is possible.

 While these results are also borne out in cases where the displacement current is included, we have shown that it can safely be ignored in all cases of interest.
 Its main role lies in limiting the expansion speed in poorly conducting media rather than facilitating a radial expansion.